joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 this page is to help review.
 Both the reading and lecture notes are more insightful.

 ### Psuedo-code
-This might be one of the weirder sections of computer science.
-Hopefully here it gets more clarified.

 ####What is psuedo-code and how do I use it?
 Think of psuedo-code as a midway translation between C++ and a standard, spoken language (such as English).
 An example of translating from C++ to psuedo-code (and vice-versa if you read bottom-up):